webis-de/summary-workbench/docs/docs/quickstart.md

 title: Quickstart
 ---

+## Setup

+1. Install python, docker, and docker-compose
+2. Make sure the docker daemon is running
+3. Clone the repository to your computer
+4. Go to the repositories root
+5. Run `pip install -r requirements.txt`

+## First application

-Clone the repository to your computer and create a file named `my.sw-config.yaml` in the project root and write the following content to the file:
+Create a file named `my.sw-config.yaml` in the project root and write the following content to the file:

 ```yaml
 metrics: